-In 1985, John Judge, an author who was already well known for his alternative theories to the popular canon on such events as the assassinations of President John F. Kennedy and civil rights leader Martin Luther King, published a similar work about the history of the Peoples Temple movement and the Jonestown tragedy.
-Several such theories had already been explored – the deaths were the fallout of a CIA hit on the agency’s bête noir, Leo Ryan; the deaths were the fallout of a CIA hit on their rogue agent, Jim Jones; the deaths resulted from a test of the neutron bomb – but The Black Hole of Guyana offered the deepest and most comprehensive analysis of several of these theories, as well as attempts to document links between the Jonestown tragedy and earlier seemingly-unrelated government plots.
+In 1985, John Judge (1948–2014) published an extensive account of the Peoples Temple movement and the deaths in Jonestown.
+Judge was well known for his alternative theories to traditional histories concerning the assassinations of President John F. Kennedy and civil rights leader Martin Luther King.
+Several conspiracy, or alternative, theories about Jonestown had already emerged—the deaths were the fallout of a CIA hit on the agency’s bête noir, Leo Ryan; the deaths were the fallout of a CIA hit on their rogue agent, Jim Jones; the deaths resulted from a test of the neutron bomb.
+But The Black Hole of Guyana offered the deepest and most comprehensive analysis of several of these theories, and Judge made an effort to document links between the Jonestown tragedy and earlier seemingly-unrelated government plots.

 The article eventually became the foundational source for other theories, as different authors presented minor tweaks or full-scale expansions upon Judge’s work.